 - proposed scale of business is not consistent with industry/regional norm

-- business concept does not provide details of applicant’s proposed role
+- business concept does not provide details of the business candidate's proposed role

 - proposed key staff is ineligible and/or the co-registrants do not demonstrate a prior working/business relationship